confluentinc/getting-started-guides/rest/README.md

 use the [Confluent Cloud Console](https://confluent.cloud/) to create a key for you.

-Take note of the API key and secret and add them to the configuraiton file in the `username` and `password` fields of the `SASL_JAAS_CONFIG` value.
+Take note of the API key and secret and add them to the configuration file in the `username` and `password` fields of the `SASL_JAAS_CONFIG` value.

 ```ini file=getting-started-cloud.properties